Marvin Hamlisch: Accolades

-Tony Awards

 Personal life

 Hamlisch's relationship with lyricist Carole Bayer Sager inspired the musical They're Playing Our Song.
 He was also in a relationship with actress Emma Samms.
 He was in a relationship with television personality Cyndy Garvey after her breakup with her husband, Steve Garvey.

-In May 1989, Hamlisch married Terre Blair, a native of Columbus, Ohio and graduate of Otterbein College, who was the weather and news anchor for that city's ABC affiliate, WSYX-Channel 6.
+In May 1989, Hamlisch married Terre Blair, from Columbus, Ohio, who was the weather and news anchor for that city's ABC affiliate, WSYX-Channel 6.
 The marriage lasted until his death.

 Death

-After a brief illness, Hamlisch died after collapsing in Los Angeles on August 6, 2012, at the age of 68.
-According to a copy of Hamlisch's death certificate, the cause of death was determined to be respiratory arrest, with hypertension and cerebral hypoxia as contributing factors.
+After a brief illness, Hamlisch collapsed in Los Angeles on August 6, 2012, and died later that day at Ronald Reagan UCLA Medical Center at age 68.
+According to Hamlisch's death certificate, the cause of death was determined to be respiratory arrest, with hypertension and cerebral hypoxia as contributing factors.

 The Associated Press described him as having written "some of the best-loved and most enduring songs and scores in movie history".
 Barbra Streisand released a statement praising Hamlisch, stating it was "his brilliantly quick mind, his generosity and delicious sense of humor that made him a delight to be around".
 Aretha Franklin called him "classic and one of a kind", and one of the "all-time great" arrangers and producers.
 The head of the Pasadena Symphony and Pops commented that Hamlisch had "left a very specific ... original mark on American music and added to the great American songbook with works he himself composed".

 At 8:00 p.m.
-EDT on August 8, the marquee lights of the 40 Broadway theaters were dimmed for one minute in tribute to Hamlisch, an honor traditionally accorded to those considered to have made significant contributions to the theater arts upon their death.
+EDT on August 8, the marquee lights of the 40 Broadway theaters were dimmed for one minute in tribute to Hamlisch, an honor traditionally accorded upon their death to those considered to have made significant contributions to the theater arts.

 Barbra Streisand, Aretha Franklin, and Liza Minnelli took turns singing songs by Hamlisch during a memorial service for the composer on September 18, 2012.
 At the 2013 Academy Awards, Streisand sang "The Way We Were" in Hamlisch's memory.
-On June 2, 2013, a tribute was held in New York City to remember Hamlisch on the first anniversary of his death.
+On June 2, 2013, a tribute was held in New York City to remember Hamlisch in advance of the first anniversary of his death.
 At the tribute, Staples Players, a high school theatre group from Staples High School in Westport, Connecticut performed a selection of material from A Chorus Line.
 Other veterans of the screen and stage also performed at the event.